 Haley Bash

-Haley Bash is a distributed organizer, grassroots fundraiser, software engineer, and proud cat parent with 10+ years of experience in the social impact sector.
+Haley Bash is a distributed organizer, grassroots fundraiser, facilitator, and proud cat parent with 10+ years of experience in the social impact sector.

-Previously, they were co-founder of VDAs (“Volunteer Donor Advisors”) Together, a preliminary research and pilot donor ecosystem project with David Slifka to test out many of the ideas put into place at Donor Organizer Hub.
+Previously, they were co-founder of VDAs (“Volunteer Donor Advisors”) Together, a preliminary research and pilot donor ecosystem project to test out many of the ideas put into place at Donor Organizer Hub.

 During 2018-2020, Haley built the largest volunteer-run texting program for down-ballot candidates as Organizing Director at Red2Blue Texting.
 They also supported The States Project in scaling their giving circle programs for the 2020 election.

 Haley previously served on volunteer leadership for Showing Up for Racial Justice Bay Area’s fundraising team, launching their first-ever peer-to-peer fundraising program.
-They have also spent time with Bay Area Resource Generation and East Bay Activist Alliance (a Sister District affiliate).
-They currently serve on the steering committee for the Grassroots Fundraising Network.
+They currently serve on the steering committee for the Grassroots Fundraising Network and are a Capacity Coach for Transgender Strategy Center.

 Their style of donor organizing is having one-on-ones with friends and sending out BCCed emails to a list of 150 people 2-3 times per year.
-Haley is passionate about helping each donor organizer build their team to raise for under-funded progressive causes!
+Haley is passionate about helping each donor organizer build their team to raise for under-resourced movement causes!

 Advisors